Churn

 This is when a customer actively clicks "Cancel."
 They made a deliberate decision.
 Common causes:

-• They don't see value — the #1 reason.
+• They don't see value.
+This is the #1 reason.
 Your product isn't solving their problem well enough.

 How to fix it: Smart cancel flows that present targeted offers based on the cancellation reason.
 If someone is canceling due to price, offer a discount.
 If they're not using it enough, offer a free month with onboarding help.